-If you stop your taxable activity or if your annual turnover drops below $60,000, you may need to cancel your GST registration.
+If you stop your taxable activity or your annual turnover drops below $60,000, you may need to cancel your GST registration.

-You must cancel your GST registration
+You must cancel your GST registration within 21 days if:

-You should consider cancelling your GST registration
+You should consider cancelling your GST registration if:

-For example, a taxi driver must be registered for GST regardless of their turnover because GST is built into the price they charge.
+For example, a taxi driver must be registered for GST regardless of turnover because GST is built into the price they charge.

 After cancellation, the parent body must account for GST and be responsible for all of the branches' taxable activities.